pibooth/pibooth/README.rst

 2. Insert the SD-card into the Raspberry Pi and fire it up.
 Use the raspi-config tool that is shown automatically on the first boot to configure your system (e.g., expand partition, change hostname, password, enable SSH, configure to boot into GUI, etc.)
 3. Reboot and open a terminal.
-Install the latest firmware versions
+Install the latest firmware version

    ::